inveniosoftware/invenio/docs/installation/installation-detailed.rst

    :end-before: # sphinxdoc-install-web-libpostgresql-centos7-end
    :literal:

-Fourth, now that Node.js is installed, we can proceed with installing Npm and associated CSS/JS filter tools.
+Fifth, now that Node.js is installed, we can proceed with installing Npm and associated CSS/JS filter tools.
 Let's do it globally:

 * on either of the operating systems: